There is no fee unless we win!

 Thomas Moore

-Thomas Moore is our litigation attorney for our Workers’ Compensation and Social Security Disability cases.
+Thomas Moore is our litigation attorney for Workers’ Compensation cases.

 Tom has a rich career as a litigator.
 Most recently he handled personal injury and automotive defense matters related to motor vehicle accidents and premises liability at a law firm in Seattle.
 Prior to moving to Washington, Tom was a trial attorney for the Ada County Public Defender’s Office in Boise, Idaho.
 Tom oversaw cases from inception to trial, and he served as lead counsel on over a dozen jury trials.
 Additionally, Tom has served as the staff attorney to the Utah Governor’s Office.
 There, Tom worked closely with the Division of Criminal & Juvenile Justice on judicial nominations and legislative policy.
 He also personally advised the governor, his cabinet, and his staff on matters of complex legislation, litigation and employment issues.